All Products

 • Solution

-Select a solution based on the permission model that you use.
+The solution varies based on the authorization model that is used.

-• Standard PostgreSQL authorization model: Run the following command to grant owner permissions of the table to the current RAM user.
-In the command, p4_UID specifies the account information of the RAM user.
+• Standard PostgreSQL authorization model: Execute the following command to grant ownership of the table to the current account.
+In the command, `p4_UID` specifies the information of the RAM user.
 For more information about the standard PostgreSQL authorization model, see Standard PostgreSQL authorization model.

 alter table tablename owner to "p4_UID";

-• SPM: Add the current RAM user to the developer user group or another user group that has higher permissions than the developer user group.
-For more information, see Use the SPM.
+• Simple permission model: Add the current user to the developer user group or a user group that has higher permissions.
+For more information, see Use the simple permission model.

-Why do I receive the following error message when I create a view across schemas: permission denied for table xxx?
+Error when querying a view created across schemas: permission denied for table xxx

 • Cause